Panel and Programming FAQ

 Yes, Anime Boston provides badge reimbursement for the panel organizer only, (the one who submits the panel).
 This is mailed out after the convention is over.
 However, if a co-panelist presents four or more panels with a panel organizer they will also receive a badge reimbursement.
 If a panelist does not check-in, they will not receive badge reimbursement.

-6. Will you consider non-Japanese or non-Anime related panels be allowed in?
+6. Will you consider non-Japanese or Western related panels be allowed in?

-No. Anime Boston aims to select panels based on Japanese culture and its influences on other cultures.
-This is the mission statement and has been since Anime Boston was founded.
-However, as stated above, panels based on social issues that surround the Convention Community are considered.
+At Anime Boston we aim to select panels based on the Japanese culture and its influences on other cultures.
+This is the mission statement that Anime Boston was founded upon.
+However as stated above, panels based on social issues that surround the Convention Community are considered along with panels that relate directly to all of the panel topics mentioned in the “What panels does Anime Boston look for?” section.

 7. Can I submit a game show or a cosplay game?